 Community Crime Prevention Initiative (CCPI)

-Colorado House Bill 17-1326 was signed into law on June 6, 2017, forming the Community Crime Prevention Initiative (CCPI).
+Colorado House Bill 17-1326 was signed into law on June 6, 2017, forming the Community Crime Prevention Initiative (CCPI) also known as Transforming Safety.
 This initiative reinvests parole reform dollars in north Aurora and southeast Colorado Springs for a pilot program to support economic development and community services through community loan and grant programs.

 The initiative will fund programs, projects, and/or direct services aimed at reducing crime in the target pilot neighborhoods through: